saeidsheikhi/Painted-Wolf-Optimization/README.md

 ## Citation

 If you use the PWO algorithm or code in your research, please cite our paper.
-(You can add your full citation here once it's published).

 ```bibtex
 @article{Saeid_2025_pwo,